-The longitudinal system robustness analysis is performed in directory "C:\Flixan\ Examples\ Missile with Wing\ (c) Robustness Analysis\Pitch Robust".
-The missile input data is in file "WM_Pitch-Robust.Inp".
+The longitudinal system robustness analysis is performed in directory "C:\Flixan\ Examples\ Missile with Wing\(c) Robustness Analysis\Pitch Robust".
+The missile input data is in file "WM_Pitch_Robust.Inp".
 The title of the vehicle model is "Missile with Wing with 24 Uncertainties".
-The vehicle parameters are the same as those used for classical analysis in Section 1.
-The uncertainties are introduced by a separate dataset "Missile Uncertainties at Mach=2.5, Alpha=10" which is included right below the nominal vehicle data.
-The title of the uncertainties dataset is included in a statement near the bottom of the vehicle dataset.
-The uncertainties dataset specifies variations of the missile parameters from nominal, in the aero coefficients, the moments of inertia, the X-cg location, and the aerodynamic coefficients of the aerosurfaces.
-The Flixan Vehicle Modeling program will process the vehicle and the parameter variations data and it will save the coupled pitch and lateral state-space system in file "WM_Pitch_Robust.Qdr".
-The produced plant model is essentially the same as the nominal plant created in Section 1, but it includes 24 additional inputs and outputs.
-An I/O pair is created for every uncertainty and each I/O pair is properly scaled as already described to correspond to a parameter variation δ i that is limited between ±1.
+The nominal vehicle parameters are the same as the parameters used for classical analysis in section 1.
+At the bottom of this vehicle data-set, however, there is a call to a set of parameter uncertainties data-set: "Missile Uncertainties at Mach=2.5, Alpha=10" which is included right below the nominal vehicle data.
+The missile uncertainties data specifies variations from nominal in the aero coefficients, the moments of inertia, the vehicle X-cg location, and the control surface aero coefficients.
+The Flixan Vehicle Modeling program processes the vehicle data and the parameter variations data and saves the coupled vehicle state-space system in file "WM_Pitch_Robust.Qdr".
+This plant model is basically the same as the nominal plant created in Section 1, but it has 24 additional inputs and outputs.
+An I/O pair is created for every uncertainty.
+Each I/O pair is scaled as we described earlier assuming that the corresponding uncertainty δ i varies between ±1.
 Most uncertainties have rank-1 dependency, meaning that they create a single I/O pair.
-The only rank-2 uncertainty formed is in the X{cg} variation because it creates 2 inputs and 2 outputs.
-This is because the CG variation affects both: pitch and lateral axes.
-From the system data we notice that the first I/O pair of the X{cg} variation couples only with the lateral model, and the second I/O pair of the X{cg} variation couples only with the pitch model.
-So in the model separation process, one input-output pair is included in the pitch model and the other I/O pair goes to the lateral model.
+The only uncertainty which is a rank-2 uncertainty is the X- cg variation and it creates 2 inputs and 2 outputs.
+This is because the CG variation affects both: pitch and lateral dynamics.
+It comes out that the first I/O pair of the X-cg variation couples only with the lateral model, and the second I/O pair of the X-cg variation couples only with the pitch model.
+So in the model separation process, one input-output pair is included in the pitch model and the other I/O pair goes in the lateral model.